About My Musical Language (an imaginary Q & A)

 Q: So why make yourself (and your performers) jump through all these restrictive stylistic hoops?

-Personally, I do not aspire to be “original” in my music, but I do wish to have a strong, audibly distinctive and consistent personal style.
-While I can make no claim to having invented a unique musical language, I have striven to develop an idiosyncratic “musical dialect.”
+Personally, I do not aspire to be “original” in my music, but I do wish to have a strong, audibly distinctive and consistent style.
+While I can make no claim to having invented a unique musical language, I have striven to develop a personal “musical dialect.”
+And I don’t know of any other composer who composes with exactly the same self-imposed rules as i do.

-In this regard, I think Francis Poulenc is an excellent role-model: there’s nothing especially original about his music, but his style is so distinctive that it’s impossible to hear a few bars of it without knowing that it’s by Poulenc.
+In this regard, I think Francis Poulenc is an excellent role-model: There’s nothing especially original about his music, but his style is so distinctive that it’s impossible to hear a few bars of it without knowing that it’s by Poulenc.
 I would like the same thing to hold true of my music: after just a few bars, it’s clearly and recognizably mine.
-And to achieve this, I’ve established some pretty strong stylistic parameters.
+And to achieve this, I’ve established some clear stylistic parameters.

 I’m well aware that there are some composers nowadays who take a very different approach, embracing eclecticism – even to the point of radically mixing styles within the same piece.
-But I don’t want to be one of them.
+But I don’t want to be one of those composers.

-A: Not at all!
-I've made a list of things I've come to believe over the years.
-And– if I may beg your indulgence – here it is, in no particular order:
+A: No – don't go yet!
+I've prepared a list of things I've come to believe, over the years, about music and musicians.
+And – if I may beg your further indulgence – here it is, in no particular order:

 - The high modernist classical music of the second half of the 20th century will never be embraced by more than a tiny number of people.
 (Message to high modernists of the 21st century: Even King Canute knew when his feet were wet!)

 - I don’t much care whether tonality is an acquired cultural imperative or an innate psychological imperative.
-But either way, it is an imperative.
+Either way, it is an imperative.

 - I reject “composers’ solidarity,” in both theory and practice.
 It’s okay for a composer to not like the music of other contemporary composers, and to say so.